Anthony-Bible/mxtools/memory-bank/activeContext.md

    - Finalize user documentation for all features
    - Add developer documentation for API integration
    - Create deployment guides for various environments
+   - Consolidate OpenAPI specifications into a single authoritative version

 2. Enhance test coverage
    - Add more end-to-end tests for complete user flows